enso-org/enso-archive/docs/runtime/caching.md

 In the future, however, the increasing sophistication of the front-end compiler for Enso will allow us to do better than this by accounting for more granular information in the eviction decisions.

+Cache eviction takes into account the following aspects:

+* **Visualization:** In the first place, we should care about nodes that have visualization attached in the IDE.
+* **Priority:** The runtime can assign a score to a node, meaning how valuable this node is.
+Less valuable nodes should be evicted first.
+* **Computation time:** The runtime can calculate the time that node took to compute.
+Less computationally intensive nodes should be evicted first.
+Memory limit.
+The cache should not exceed the specified memory limit.

 > The actionables for this section are:
 >